 My page Spinning Orbit on Facebook, where I frequently post.

-Xanthe is a self-advocate and 'fringe'/'outsider' artist and writer with a vision of an art exhibition and book launch.
-She has suffered from mental illness for over 25 years and has been diagnosed with bipolar 1 disorder and anxiety.
+Xanthe has suffered from mental illness for over 25 years and has been diagnosed with bipolar 1 disorder, PTSD and social anxiety disorder.